-- E. Documentation that the Delegating Physician or Healthcare Facility Must Maintain - 1.
+Must Maintain - 1.
 The delegating physician or healthcare facility shall maintain a copy of all documentation required by these Rules, including but not limited to: - a.
 Appendix A written agreement; - b.
 Any agreement that the delegating physician enters into, in order to serve as a medical director. - 2.
-The delegating physician or healthcare facility is required to maintain all documentation required by these Rules. and may not rely solely on a medical office or other entity to provide the documents to the Board. - 3.
-Upon request, the delegating physician is responsible to provide all documentation maintained by the physician or healthcare facility in accordance with these Rules shall be provided to the Board.
-The delegating physician may not rely solely on the medical office or other entity to provide the requested documents.

-F. Disclosure Requirements to Patients
+The delegating physician or healthcare facility is required to maintain all documentation required by these Rules. - 3.
+Upon request, the delegating physician is responsible to provide all documentation maintained by the physician or healthcare facility in accordance with these Rules to the Board.
+The delegating physician may not rely solely on a medical office or other entity to provide the requested documents. - F. Disclosure Requirements to Patients

-1. Delegating physicians shall ensure that delegatees adequately disclose that a medical service will be performed by a delegatee, rather than by the delegating physician.
-When the delegating physician is not actively involved in the patient encounter, the disclosure shall include: the service the person is receiving is a medical service; the delegatee of the service is not licensed by the state of Colorado or is acting beyond the scope of his or her Colorado license, certification or registration; the delegateeprovider is is providing the service pursuant to the delegated authority of a physician; and, the delegating physician is available personally to consult with them or provide appropriate evaluation or treatment in relation to the delegated medical services.
-Upon request, the delegating physician must timely and personally provide such consultation, evaluation or treatment, or provide appropriate follow-up care and/or referrals.

-- a.
-The disclosure requirements may be made in writing as part of a signed disclosure agreement, an informed consent agreement, or a Consent or Agreement to Treat form. - 2.
+- 1. Delegating physicians shall ensure that delegatees adequately disclose that a medical service will be performed by a delegatee, rather than by the delegating physician.
+When the delegating physician is not actively involved in the patient encounter, the disclosure shall include: the service the patient is receiving is a medical service; the delegatee of the service is not licensed by the state of Colorado or is acting beyond the scope of his or her Colorado license, certification or registration; the delegatee is providing the service pursuant to the delegated authority of a physician; and, the delegating physician is available personally to consult with them or provide appropriate evaluation or treatment in relation to the delegated medical services.
+Upon request, the delegating physician must timely and personally provide such consultation, evaluation or treatment, or provide appropriate follow-up care and/or referrals. - a.
+The disclosure requirements may be made in writing as part of a signed disclosure agreement, an Informed Consent agreement, or a Consent or Agreement to Treat form. - 2.
 For all delegated medical services occurring in the context of a bona fide physician-patient relationship, the delegating physician and the delegatee shall document the disclosure made to the patient, at the time each medical service is performed. - 3.
 For all offices at which delegated medical-aesthetic services are provided, the delegating physician shall ensure that each office conspicuously posts, in the office's reception area, a notice with the name and contact information for each delegating physician. - 4.
-For all offices at which delegated medical-aesthetic services are provided, the delegating physician shall create a written disclosure, identifying the service to be performed, the fact that the medical service was delegated to an unlicensed a delegatee, the name of the delegatee, and the name and contact information for the delegating physician.
-The written disclosure shall be signed by the patient as part of the informed consentprior to receiving the medical service for each procedure.
-The patient shall be given a copy of each disclosure and a copy shall be retained within the patient's medical record. - 5.
-The delegating physician must ensure that each patient receives all information necessary to give appropriate informed consent or consent or agreement to for treatment for any medical service and that such informed consent or consent or agreement for treatment is timely documented in the patient's chart. - IV.
+For all offices at which delegated medical-aesthetic services are provided, the delegating physician shall create a written disclosure, identifying the service to be performed, that the performance of the medical service is delegated to an unlicensed person, the name of the unlicensed person/delegatee, and the name and contact information for the delegating physician.
+The written disclosure shall be signed by the patient prior to receiving the medical service.
+The patient shall be given a copy of each disclosure and a copy shall be retained within the patient's medical record.

+5. The delegating physician must ensure that each patient receives all information necessary to give appropriate informed consent or consent or agreement for treatment for any medical service and that such informed consent or consent or agreement for treatment is timely documented in the patient's chart.

+IV.
 "Personal and responsible direction and supervision" required under these Rules.